kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

 - MONGODB_URI=mongodb+srv://...
 - MONGODB_DB=test

 Note: The app will start even if MONGODB_URI is not set; health/docs endpoints remain available.
 Mongo connects when properly configured (non-fatal on startup when missing).
+For endpoints that require DB, the server now responds 503 with status=db-not-connected until Mongo is connected.
+You can check DB readiness via GET /api/db-ready.

 CORS
 - Defaults allow localhost:3000 and the current host:3001 (Swagger UI served by backend).